 AI Capabilities and Automation Approach

-Automation and AI are becoming core features of ITSM solutions, as they can significantly reduce response times and manual knowledge creation.
+Automation and AI are becoming core features of ITSM solutions, as they can reduce response times and manual knowledge creation.

 ServiceNow includes AI in ITSM capabilities into its suite.
 Now Assist handles basic queries through scripted conversation flows, predictive intelligence routes tickets based on historical patterns, and machine learning categorizes incidents while suggesting knowledge articles to agents.
 These features improve ticketing workflows.
 As for automation, ServiceNow automates ticket handling after submission.